peytondmurray/pycone/analysis/equations.typ

   _somewhere_.
 No effort to control for the look-elsewhere effect was made.
-Furthermore the null hypothesis - that the models analyzed by Kelly have 0 correlation with seed crop - doesn't capture what is already known about plant reproduction; common sense tells us that temperatues _must_ have an effect on reproductive processes because plants can't reproduce in temperatures inhospitable to life.
+Furthermore the null hypothesis - that the models analyzed by Kelly have 0 correlation with seed crop - doesn't capture what is already known about plant reproduction; common sense tells us that temperatures _must_ have an effect on reproductive processes because plants can't reproduce in temperatures inhospitable to life.
 It therefore shouldn't be surprising that there's a correlation between a predictor involving temperature and the seed crop.

 + *Linearity*: There's no reason _a priori_ to think that the relationship between any of the predictors put forth by Kelly et al should be linear with $log(c)$, except that any continuous and differential function can be approximated to first order as a line (Taylor series).
-No discussion of this choice is made, even though it may be true, although the implications of this implicit assumption mean that the calculations become easier.
+No discussion of this choice is made, even though it may be valid, although the implications of this assumption mean that the calculations become easier.

 + *Homoskedasticity and normality*: In the supplemental material, Kelly et al argue that empirically the measured seedfall appears to be homoskedastic, i.e. that the variance doesn't change with the number of seeds observed.
-This is part of a larger implied (but not discussed) argument that the observed log-seedfall $log(c)$ is a normally distributed random variable with a fixed variance $sigma^2$ and a mean $Delta T$.
+This is part of a larger implied argument that the observed log-seedfall $log(c)$ is a normally distributed random variable with a fixed variance $sigma^2$ and a mean $Delta T$.
 In short, homoskedasticity is used as an argument that $log(c) tilde cal(N)(Delta T, sigma)$.

-  I suspect that seed production is _not_ a homoskedastic process; plants that have more resources available for seed production should have a greater _variation_ in seed production.
-Furthermore the assumption of normality is not justified; the fact that the normal distribution has a nonzero probability on the domain $(-infinity, infinity)$, while $log(c)$ is only defined (for real values) on the interval $(0, infinity)$.
+  But is seed production really a homoskedastic process?
+Naively plants that have more resources available for seed production should have a greater _variation_ in seed production.
+Furthermore the assumption of normality is not justified by the fact that the normal distribution has a nonzero probability on the domain $(-infinity, infinity)$, while $log(c)$ is only defined (for real values) on the interval $(0, infinity)$, meaning that _any_ normally-distributed predictor can't possibly explain the range of seed crops observed in nature.
+Most importantly, log-transforming the seedfall is certainly unjustified for the simple fact that this approach cannot be used to correlate with years in which 0 seeds are observed ($log(0) = -infinity$).
+These data points are arguably the _most_ important observations in species that exhibit masting because in non-mast years, few to no seeds are often observed.

++ *Data Preprocessing*: As a result of the log-transformation that is carried out on the observed seedfall, years in which no seeds are observed cannot be used in the correlation without utterly dominating the linear fit used to produce the correlation.
+  Kelly et al directly modify these observations before the log transformation, replacing them with values that are half the smallest nonzero value.
+Similar procedures are carried out elsewhere in the literature, but in all cases this approach is mathematically unjustified; any valid model of cone production must be able to predict 0-seedfall years.

 + *$Delta T$ as a model*: Intuition tells us that plants that experience freezing conditions for multiple years will not reproduce as much as the same plants that